blinkbitcoin/blink-for-woocommerce/docs/merchant/non-custodial-setup.md

 invoice nobody can pay.
 If you sell items priced far apart, check your provider's limits.

-Invoices are valid for up to an hour.
-If one expires unpaid, the order is cancelled and the customer can order again.
+Invoices can be valid for up to 24 hours.
+If one expires unpaid, the order is cancelled and the customer can order again once the shop has confirmed it was not paid.

 ## Troubleshooting